Someone showed me a picture and I just laughed

 Many prominent black athletes realized how greatly they contributed to the nation’s entertainment and economy.
 With that in mind, they spoke out against the injustices endemic in the segregated world, particularly in the southern United States, where so many black athletes were born, raised, and developed their talents, often while watching their backs.

 Black athletes with disparate backgrounds and unique perspectives such as Arthur Ashe, Muhammad Ali, Jim Brown, and Bill Russell made their points.
-They advocated for equality, freedom and the desire that whites in America regard blacks as not those just making demands but also people deserving of empathy, as in how-would-I-react-if-I-was-treated-that-way?
+They advocated for equality, freedom and respect.
+They implored whites in America to regard blacks as not those just making demands but also people deserving of empathy, as in how-would-I-react-if-I-was-treated-that-way?

 The matter was addressed by Aaron in his 1968 memoir: